Home » Travel Stories » Newfoundland & Labrador » Twillingate Seafood Boil

 The Perfect Salt

-Crystal’s son was her right hand, tasked with the most important job: collecting fresh, salted water directly from the North Atlantic.
-It turns out, that is the secret to a perfect seafood boil.
+Crystal’s son was her right hand, tasked with collecting fresh, salted water from the North Atlantic.
+It turns out that is the secret to a perfect seafood boil.

-As we sat by the open flame, Crystal started with cod tongues cooked to perfection.
-Next came the mussels, steamed in that hand-harvested seawater.
+As we sat by the open flame, Crystal started with cod tongues cooked to perfection, followed by mussels steamed in that hand-harvested seawater.
+The flavours popped, the salt levels were perfect, and every bite told a story of place and people.

-The flavours were popping, and the salt levels were spot on.
-Between bites, we talked about life and the local “barter economy.”
-Crystal had traded a dozen of her fresh eggs for a loaf of sourdough bread for our table.
+Between bites, we talked about life and the local barter economy.
+Crystal had traded a dozen fresh eggs for a loaf of sourdough bread for our table.
 Everything we ate had either come out of the water that morning or was sourced from a neighbour.

 “By’s,” she said with a smile, “she’s fresh.”